vdesabou/kafka-docker-playground-docs/docs/how-to-build-your-own.md

 <!-- tabs:end -->

-## 🧙 How to install other connector
+## 🧙 How to install other connectors

 To run an example with additional connector (or SMT that you can get from Confluent Hub), simply add it to the list of `CONNECT_PLUGIN_PATH`: